privy-io/auth-demo/README.md

 ### `pages/index.tsx`

-- This landing page includes a button that invokes Privy Auth's `login` hook when clicked.
+- This landing page includes a button that invokes Privy's `login` hook when clicked.
 This prompts the user to sign-in with a wallet or their email address.

 ### `pages/dashboard.tsx`